Observations in TNG: "Final Mission"

 The surface of Lambda Paz can be seen through the cockpit windows shortly before the shuttle crash lands on the moon.
 No changes

 The barren surface of Lambda Paz.
 The location footage was filmed at the El Mirage Dry Lake Bed.
-The same location (and nearly the same shot) was used four years later when the surface of the Ocampa homeworld was filmed for VOY: "Caretaker".
+The same location (and nearly the same shot) was used four years later for the surface of the Ocampa homeworld in VOY: "Caretaker".

 Re-Used Planet Sets